gazebosim/docs/ros_installation.md

    * Gazebo Fortress
    * Gazebo Garden

-This means that including the osrfoundation repository is not strictly needed to get the Gazebo binary packages, as it can be installed from the ROS repository.
+This means that including the `osrfoundation.org` repository is not strictly needed to get the Gazebo binary packages, as it can be installed from the ROS repository.